ahmutysj3/azure-tf-network/README.md

 ## Overview

-This terraform plan builds a network in the microsoft azure cloud.
+This terraform plan builds a network in the **microsoft azure cloud**.

-Use of this module/s will require setting up ms azure provider and azure-cli (along w/credentials setup etc) before running terraform init
+Use of this module/s will require setting up **ms azure provider and azure-cli** (along w/credentials setup etc) before running terraform init

 ## Network Structure